Why You Should Explore the National Parks

 Each national park in the US was created for the purpose of conserving the natural landmarks within them.
 At this point, these are some of the only places in the United States that you can witness nature untouched by humans and industry.

-Hiking through the national parks provides a feeling of peacefulness that you can’t find in a bustling city or a forest littered with homes and power lines.
-For many people, an adventure through the parks is the first time they have seen a desert, forest, or tundra unspoiled by evidence of human life.
+Hiking through the national parks provides a feeling of tranquility that you can’t find in a bustling city or a forest littered with homes and power lines.
+For many people, an adventure through the parks is the first time they have seen a desert, forest, or tundra unspoiled by any evidence of human life.

 It’s the perfect time to leave the phone in the car, toss a disposable camera in your bag, and let your mind wander as you relax in whichever beautiful landscape you choose.
 From the tall forests and geysers of Yellowstone National Park to the rocky coastline of Acadia National Park to the dry plateaus of the Grand Canyon, there is a unique experience waiting in each biome.

 We understand that you may be hesitant to take your kids on a national park excursion.
 Sure, it leaves a lot of room for scraped knees, spilled drinks, and complaints.
 But the memories and knowledge they will take home with them will be priceless!

 The national parks in the US take science class a step further.
 Not only will they learn so much just from the experience of traveling in general, but they will see plants, wildlife, and natural landmarks that they might not even know exist!

 In many of the parks, you are able to view gorgeous rock formations created from millions of years of erosion.
 This is a great hands-on way to educate children on the differences between igneous, sedimentary, and metamorphic rocks and how to tell the difference.

 Being able to see the wonders of this beautiful world in real life while exploring the national parks instead of within the pages of a textbook makes a huge difference to their growing minds.

 No matter what activities you are interested in, you are sure to find a national park to accommodate you.